joseptnl/Humble-Superhero-App/web-client/README.md

 If everything went alright, you must be able to see the app at http://localhost:5173/.
 Check the command output to see exactly the port the application is running on.

-**Note**: Do not forget to run API too, otherwise client won't be able to call the endpoints.
-You can find API project in the root folder of the same monorepo where web-client is located.
+**Note**: Sometimes, due to dev mode issue, tailwind styles do not load the first time opening in browser.
+If that is the case just reload the page.

 ## Shadcn & Tailwind